Wrye-Code-Collection/wrye-code-collection.github.io/index.md

 ### Fallout 3 and Fallout New Vegas

-Valda was kind enough to give me authoritative access to both his Wrye Flash for Fallout 3 and Fallout New Vegas.
+Valda was kind enough to give me authoritative access to his versions of Wrye Flash for Fallout 3 and Fallout New Vegas.
 The versions are for the most part as Valda left them.
 On occasion, when reported, minor changes are made to the record definitions.
+Recently I updated Wrye Flash for Fallout New Vegas to include JIP Version 51.60.
 Other then that they are not maintained.
 You can find them at the links below.

 - [Wrye Flash Fallout 3](https://www.nexusmods.com/fallout3/mods/11336/?)
 - [Wrye Flash Fallout New Vegas](https://www.nexusmods.com/newvegas/mods/35003/?)